ChDalel/Project1/README.md

 Its parameters are:

-access_key : is a unique identifier that is passed in to an API to identify the calling application or user from : is the code of the currency to convert from. to : is the code of the currency to convert to. amount : is the amount to be converted.
+1.access_key : is a unique identifier that is passed in to an API to identify the calling application or user 2.from : is the code of the currency to convert from.
+3.to : is the code of the currency to convert to.
+4.amount : is the amount to be converted.

 #The fetchhistoricaldata's function is used to query the API for historical crypto data